+Note that the last definition of equivariant movability coincides with the notion of ordinary movability if $G=\{e\}$ is the trivial group.

-Let $X$ be equivariant-movable $G$-space.
-The evident question emerges: does the movability of space $X$ follows from their equivariant movability?
-The following, more general theorem gives positive answer (corollary 1) to the above question.
+Let $X$ be an equivariantly movable $G$-space.
+The evident question arises: does movability of the space $X$ follows from its equivariant movability?
+The following, more general theorem gives a positive answer (Corollary 1) to the above question.

-\begin{theorem} Let $H$ be a closed subgroup of group $G$.
+\begin{theorem} Let $H$ be a closed subgroup of a group $G$.
 Every $G$-movable $G$-space is $H$-movable. \end{theorem}

-To prove this theorem the next one is important.
+To prove this theorem the next result is important.